quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### An online gaming company is transitioning user data storage to Amazon DynamoDB to support the company's growing user base.
+The current

-An online gaming company is transitioning user data storage to Amazon DynamoDB to support the company's growing user base.
-The current architecture includes DynamoDB tables that contain user profiles, achievements, and in-game transactions.
+architecture includes DynamoDB tables that contain user profiles, achievements, and in-game transactions.

 The company needs to design a robust, continuously available, and resilient DynamoDB architecture to maintain a seamless gaming experience